 Moving to London in 2006 in search of music, Ruth slept (secretly) beneath a workbench in an artist’s workshop, which years later, she and a team of musicians transformed into a recording studio.

 Following the recording and release of the first of her three self-produced records; Wormfood, through River Rat Records, Ruth moved on to a tiny narrow boat with no heating or electricity on the River Lea in East London.
-This has been her home for the last 10 years.
+Her home for the last 10 years.

-The river and the land on which she moors have been a great source of inspiration, and keen to continue creating on the water Ruth has single-handedly converted a larger boat into a studio space which has become the base for her band and other local musicians and is now home to one of the most unique and truly intimate house concert music events in London.
+The river and the land on which she moors have been a great source of inspiration, and keen to continue creating on the water Ruth has single-handedly converted a larger boat into a studio space which has become the base for her band and other local musicians.